joy254-arch/dsc-phase-1-project/README.md

 ### The Data

-In the folder `IMDB Data' are movie datasets from:
+In the folder `imdb data' we have datasets from:
-* [IMDB](https://www.imdb.com/) We used the titles, ratings and revenue data sets for analysis.
+* [IMDB](https://www.imdb.com/) which have been used to extract the details on the genres, ratings and revenue in the market which we will use for correlation purposes.

 ### Methods
 This project uses descriptive analysis and a lot of visualizations such as bar graphs, histograms and heatmaps.These give an overview of the popular movie genres and what genres fetch the highest revenue.